 Once the area is as dry as you can get it, run the nearby water sources.
 If you can’t see them, it can be hard to tell which pipes go where, so you may need to turn on all of the water sources in your bathroom to check for leaks.

 Showers are common sources of bathroom leaks.
 If your puddle or wet area grows when you run the shower, try fixing your shower arm.
 This threads into an elbow fitting inside your wall.
 Plumbers can usually repair this easily, with an easy-out tool that they carry on their trucks.
 You can also buy this took at your local hardware store.
 Simply trim the end of the tool until it is shallow enough to fit into the elbow fitting.
 Then, unscrew the broken thread and replace it with a new shower arm.
 When you’re done, be sure to test the shower again.
 If the leak is gone, you fixed your problem.

 If your shower is still leaking, though, the shower pan is another likely culprit.
 The shower pan is a sort of safety liner, something like a water bed.
 In older homes, these can deteriorate because of age.
 They can still break in newer ones, though, often sustaining damage during construction.
 Tile can keep the shower from leaking for a time, but eventually you will see the results of the damage and need a replacement pan.

 In order to check the shower pan for leaks, cover the drain in your shower and fill the whole thing with 2-3 inches of water.
 Let it sit for a while.
 If you see evidence of water returning to where you had previously cleaned, then your pan has a leak.
 This isn’t something that most homeowners should replace by themselves.
-Instead, call Wimpy’s Plumbing at 941-322-1911 or go online to schedule a free estimate.
+Instead, call Wimpy’s Plumbing at 941-322-1911 or go online to schedule a estimate.

 Leaks Behind Walls